Payment Card Industry

 PCI Glossary of Terms

-Basic PCI and hosting-related terms you need to understand about PCI compliance.
-PCI Glossary of Terms can be found here.
+Basic PCI and hosting-related terminology that you need to understand about PCI compliance can be found in our PCI Glossary of Terms.